Midway International Airport: Facilities

 Midway is surrounded by buildings and other development, so the landing thresholds of the runways are displaced to provide obstacle clearance.
 The FAA and the airlines ensure safety by adhering to calculated load limits and various weather minimums.
 Because of the displaced landing thresholds, the runways have shorter distances available for landings than for takeoffs.
-13C/31C, the longest runway, only has an available landing distance of 6059 ft in the southeast direction, and 5826 ft to the northwest.
+13L/31R, the longest runway in Midway, only has an available landing distance of 6059 ft in the southeast direction, and 5826 ft to the northwest.
 The largest aircraft normally seen at Midway is the Boeing 757.
-Normally, commercial planes only take off from and land on runways 4R/22L and 13C/31C.
-The other runways are used by smaller aircraft and, per the US FAA Chart Supplement are restricted from use by large commercial aircraft except in emergency.
+Normally, commercial planes only take off from, and land on, runways 4R/22L and 13L/31R.
+The other runways are used by smaller aircraft and, per the US FAA Chart Supplement, are restricted from use by large commercial aircraft, except for emergencies.
+Former runway 13L/31R was permanently closed after 82 years on August 9, 2023, and was converted to Taxiway H.

 Terminal

 Midway has 43 aircraft gates on three concourses.